rkichenama/clio/README.md

 # clio

 >  ...an application that can allow a user to find jobs.
-This will leverage [https://www.themuse.com/developers](themuse public-facing API).
+This will leverage [themuse public-facing API](https://www.themuse.com/developers).

 Bare minimum implementation of a search page, allowing the functional search based on the filtered controls with a text search applied as an additional filter on the results.